 Internal Control Objectives as per the 2013 COSO Framework:

-- Operations Objectives – These pertain to effectiveness and efficiency of the entity’s operations including operational and financial performance goals, and safeguarding assets against loss.
+- Operations Objectives – These pertain to the effectiveness and efficiency of the entity’s operations including operational and financial performance goals, and safeguarding assets against loss.

 - Reporting Objectives – These pertain to internal and external financial and non-financial reporting, and may encompass reliability, timelines, transparency, or other terms as set forth by regulators, recognized standard setters or the entity’s policies.